Urban Glass House

-Urban Glass House is a condominium building designed by American architect Philip Johnson located in the Hudson Square neighborhood of Manhattan, New York City.
+Urban Glass House is a condominium building designed by American architect Philip Johnson in the Hudson Square neighborhood of Manhattan in New York City.
 Completed in 2006, it was Johnson's final project, as he did not live to see construction finished.
 The building's name is a reference to Johnson's earlier Glass House, located in New Canaan, Connecticut, although the urban building bears little resemblance to the original.
 The interiors were designed by Annabelle Selldorf, an American designer and architect.

 The building saw a downturn in sales after the construction of a New York City Department of Sanitation garage across the street was announced in 2007.

 Development

-The building was initially to be developed by restauranter and developer Antonio Vendome.
+The building was initially to be developed by restaurateur and developer Antonio Vendome.
 Vendome commissioned Johnson to create a building of multi-colored bricks which, unlike the current design, eschewed right angles and was asymmetrical, atypical for Johnson.
 This plan was referred to as a "living sculpture".
 The original plans also called for a significantly taller building, at twenty stories high.
 Due to zoning restrictions, this plan was abandoned.
 During development, Vendome withdrew from the project, selling his stake to three other developers: Charles Blaichman, Scott Sabbagh, and Abram Shnay.
 The three asked Johnson to draw from his past designs, including the Seagram Building, to inform the plans for the structure.
 After Alan Ritchie, Johnson's architectural partner, suggested an homage to Johnson's original Glass House, plans were changed to reflect that idea.
 After the redesign, SLCE Architects was brought in to refine and complete the structure due to Johnson's impending retirement, and, ultimately, his death.

 Annabel Selldorf, responsible for the building's interiors, also drew inspiration from the original Glass House.
 She incorporated, for example, herringbone floors similar to those in the Johnson house, albeit made of white oak, rather than brick.